My intention is to be:

-- process artist-conversation host
+- A process artist-conversation host

-- edge walker-bridge builder
+- An edge walker-bridge builder

-- solitary soul-community impresario
+- A solitary soul-community impresario

 and a wicked cook who specializes in creating one-off “silk purses” from leftovers.

-- Practicing and teaching the artistry of circle, serving as guardian, deftly weaving gifts and talents to create and hold the space for collective wisdom to emerge, for creativity to be embraced, for wise and compassionate action to ensue.
+- Practicing and teaching the artistry of circle, serving as guardian, deftly weaving together our gifts and talents to create and hold the space for collective wisdom to emerge, for creativity to be embraced, for wise and compassionate action to ensue.

 Now my attention is drawn towards ways to find meaning and make sense of our lives and the world in which we live by: